 The Art Research Center (ARC) at Ritsumeikan University was designated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as the Digital Humanities Center for Japanese Arts and Cultures under the Global COE Program.
 Since being designated as a Global COE Program center, the ARC has been focusing on research projects related to the program to train and assist young researchers, disseminate and provide education on art and culture, among other activities.

-The MEXT's Joint Usage/Research Center system allows researchers in and outside of Japan to share the ARC's academic materials, data and facilities and conduct joint research beyond individual university's framework.
+The MEXT's Joint Usage/Research Center system allows researchers in and outside of Japan to share the ARC's academic materials, data, and facilities and conduct joint research beyond the individual university's framework.
 It aims to enhance the foundation of academic research and develop new academic researches.

 The goal of this Center is to "become a world-class research center" in the Digital Humanities field through a variety of activities, such as joint research with researchers from other universities and research organizations, collaboration with influential research organizations in and outside of Japan, training of young researchers, effective transmission of research results, as well as giving back to the society.

 - Digital Humanities Center for Japanese Arts and Cultures "Support Program for Research Center Formation" Research Project

 The "Digital Humanities Center for Japanese Arts and Cultures" project aims to develop new and different projects in the field of Japanese Digital Humanities based on the comprehensive research capabilities in the humanities, social sciences, and information sciences that we have accumulated to date.
 As this is the final year of this center's five-year support program, a common theme 「遊び"：アート・エンターテインメント」 ("Play": Art Entertainment) has been established.
 Under this common theme, we aim to develop research activities that further integrate the humanities and sciences in order to create a new direction for the next program, unify the entire center and produce clear research results.